-The Mass General Brigham Residency Program has a sustained commitment to vulnerable populations in the global context.
-The wealth of elective time, particularly in the PGY3 and PGY4 years of training, allows interested residents to attend conferences and/or pursue experiences at sites far from Boston.
+The Mass General Brigham Neurology Residency Program has a sustained commitment to vulnerable populations in the global context.
+The wealth of elective time, particularly in the PGY3 and PGY4 years of training, allows interested residents to pursue experiences at sites far from Boston and attend conferences that share their study findings to a global audience.

 Dr. Michael Stanley with the Guinea Epilepsy Project Site PI, Professor Abass Cisse Fode, Ignace Deen Hospital, Conakry.

 Past clinical or research electives have taken our residents around the world to countries of all income levels where partnerships have been forged.
-These include India, Bhutan, Nepal, Vietnam, China, and in Asia; South Africa, Zambia, Tanzania, Kenya, Malawi, Uganda, Mozambique, Madagascar, and Guinea in Africa; and Haiti, Peru, and Ecuador in the Americas.
+The program is committed to co-creation of partnerships with clinicians and investigators outside of the USA, emphasizing capacity building and reciprocal benefits.
+Locations where MGB Neurology residents have studied include India, Bhutan, Nepal, Vietnam, and China in Asia; South Africa, Zambia, Tanzania, Kenya, Malawi, Uganda, Mozambique, Madagascar, and Guinea in Africa; and Haiti, Peru, and Ecuador in the Americas.

-Dr. Jeffery Gluckstein giving morning report on stroke at Muhimbili National Hospital in Dar es Salaam, Tanzania
+Dr. Jeffery Gluckstein, MGB Neurology Resident, giving morning report on stroke at Muhimbili National Hospital in Dar es Salaam, Tanzania, 2019.

-MGH has an active clinical and research program in Uganda, and BWH is intimately linked with Partners in Health, an NGO that works in Haiti, Rwanda, Malawi, Peru, and Mexico.
+MGH has an active clinical and research program in Uganda, and BWH is closely linked with Partners in Health, an NGO that works in Haiti, Rwanda, Malawi, Peru, and Mexico.
 Residents have additionally participated in mentored research projects and clinical second opinions through supra-national non-governmental organizations, United Nations agencies, and NIH-funded research studies.
+Several faculty at MGB collaborate internationally on projects that residents may partake in.

-Our residents have been very successful obtaining global health travel scholarships available to residents through the Partners Centers of Expertise in Global Health and Humanitarian Medicine, the Massachusetts Medical Society, the Massachusetts General Hospital Center for Global Health, and other sources.
-The residency also provides additional travel awards each year to residents involved in focused global neurology work in resource-limited settings and supports career-based trajectories through the Global Health Certificate Program.
+Our residents have been very successful obtaining global health travel scholarships available to residents through the MGB Centers of Expertise in Global Health and Humanitarian Medicine, the Massachusetts Medical Society, the Massachusetts General Hospital Center for Global Health, and other sources.
+The MGB Neurology Residency also provides additional travel awards each year to residents involved in focused global neurology work in resource-limited settings and supports career-based trajectories through active mentorship and training.

 Examples of Published Projects with Harvard Neurology Residents as First Author:

-Educational video on neurocysticercosis and epilepsy in the Kingdom of Bhutan, now watched >250,000 times.
-Script written by resident Dr. Sarah Wahlster. https://www.youtube.com/watch?v=WWFE7-gkJqg
+Educational video on neurocysticercosis and epilepsy in the Kingdom of Bhutan, now watched >400, 000 times, funded through a grant from the World Federation of Neurology.
+Script written by neurology resident Dr. Sarah Wahlster.
+Watch here: www.youtube.com/watch?v=WWFE7-gkJqg

 - Neuromyelitis optica testing and treatment: Availability and affordability in 60 countries.
 Holroyd K, Vogel A, Lynch K, Gazdag B, Voghel M, Alakel N, Patenaude BN, Chiong-Rivero H, Mateen FJ.
 Mult Scler Relat Disord.
 2019 Aug;33:44-50.